 Dogs cannot cool themselves by sweating like we do, and they also wear their fur coat year round, so it is important to recognize signs of overheating and to follow some precautions to keep your pet safe.
-In honor of National Heat Safety Awareness Day, which occurs on May 23 this year, here are some prevention tips and what to do if your pet gets overheated:
+In honor of National Heat Safety Awareness Day, which occurs each year in May, here are some signs of overheating in dogs and tips to treat dog overheating:

 - Never leave your dog in a car.
 The National Weather Service urges all pet owners to “Look Before You Lock” to prevent accidentally leaving your pet behind.

 - Avoid walks during the hottest part of the day.
-In her blog post, All Dogs Are at Risk in the Hot Months, Dr. Jessica Vogelsang, DVM, urges dog owners to allow their pets to acclimate slowly to the hotter weather, gradually increasing the length of walks.
+Dr. Jessica Vogelsang, DVM, urges dog owners to allow their pets to acclimate slowly to the hotter weather, gradually increasing the length of walks.

 - Apply sunscreen to your pet’s ears and nose at least 30 minutes before going outside.
 Dogs with short hair, white fur, or pink skin are much more susceptible to sunburn.